pouillyk/AutoOccas/README.md

 ![Feature Importance](images/Features_importance.png)

 * **Year of the model, age and mileage** Obviously the model of the car is the most important feature on the price variation (60%).
 The year of the model, the age of the car and the mileage represent almost the 40% remaining.
+* **Dataset bias** The prices indicated in the data seems overestimated based on personal experience.
+The origin of these values is not indicated.
+Furthermore, the dataset was lastly updated in 2024, and thus doe not take into account recent events yielded strong depreciation of the price of Diesel cars.

 ---